jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 The energy consumption can be divided into 3 classes:
 1. Deep Sleep period: 300 secs, 50-200uA.

    _Note.
-Some boards draw much more this in deep sleep._
+Some boards draw much more than this in deep sleep._

-2. Wake time reading sensor etc with WiFi OFF: 100-500ms, 15-30mA.
+2. Wake time, reading sensors and battery levels etc with WiFi OFF: 100-500ms, 15-30mA.

    _Fast sensors are preferred._

-3. Wake time sending data with WiFi ON: 60ms, 70-150mA.
+3. Wake time, sending data on ESP-Now with WiFi ON: 60ms, 70-150mA.

-_Thanks to ESP-Now._
+   _Fast, thanks to ESP-Now._

 From the above typical values, it is realized the major energy consumption is in the Deep Sleep mode why it is important to use ESP boards with low deep sleep currents.
 The LOLIN D1 Mini Pro V2.0.0 is the standard ESP board with the longest battery lifetime I have tested.